MundoTango/replit_mundo_tango/replit.md

 ## Overview

+**UPDATE (January 8, 2025)**: Fixed social features on enhanced timeline
+- Fixed wrong component usage: Timeline was using FacebookInspiredMemoryCard, not EnhancedPostItem
+- Added all missing features to FacebookInspiredMemoryCard:
+  - Comment saving with proper API endpoints
+  - Report functionality with modal and submit button
+  - Share options dialog with "Share to Timeline" option
+  - Fixed emoji reactions display with proper spacing
+- Applied 23L framework for systematic debugging

+## Overview

 **IMPORTANT ARCHITECTURAL CHANGE (January 2025)**: System is being restructured from a monolithic platform into separate, independent systems:

 1. **Life CEO System**: AI-powered life management platform with 16 specialized agents managing all aspects of Scott Boddye's life